 Helga Leitner is a professor in UCLA’s Department of Geography.
 Her research interests include international migration, the politics of immigration and citizenship, urban development & sustainability, global urbanism, urban social movements, and socio-spatial theory.

-Suzanne Leland – University of North Carolina Charlotte
+Suzanne Leland – University of North Carolina at Charlotte

 Patti Tamara Lenard – University of Ottawa

 Patti Tamara Lenard is Assistant Professor, Graduate School of Public and International Affairs, University of Ottawa.

 Ashley Thomas Lenihan (PhD) is an associate at LSE IDEAS and a fellow at LSE’s Centre for International Studies.